purescript/documentation/PureScript-Conf-2016.md

 In this presentation, John presents a high-level summary of where Halogen has come from, how it works right now, and what some of the improvements we can expect to see before a proper 1.0 release of the library.
 While not a tutorial on how to use Halogen, you will gain some insight into some of the tradeoffs that Halogen makes, and why it might (or might not) be a good choice for your next front-end application.

-#### Call for Speakers
+### Call for Speakers

-_Anyone_ who would like to present a topic related to PureScript development is more than welcome to do so.
+Anyone who would like to present a topic related to PureScript development is more than welcome to do so.
 Any level of experience is appropriate, although we would like to encourage speakers to prepare something appropriate for a beginner-level audience.
 If you have a topic, please add the title and a brief description above.
+If you are unsure whether or not a topic is appropriate, please ask on Twitter or IRC, or see the suggestions below:

 #### Suggested Presentations